Rangers vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Adolis Garcia and the Texas Rangers hit the field against Kerry Carpenter and the Detroit Tigers on Monday at 8:05 PM ET, in the first of a four-game series at Globe Life Field.
+Zach McKinstry and the Detroit Tigers will hit the field against the Texas Rangers and starter Martin Perez on Tuesday.
+First pitch is at 8:05 PM ET at Globe Life Field.

-The Tigers are +165 moneyline underdogs in this matchup against the favored Rangers (-200).
-The total is 9 runs for this matchup (with -105 odds to hit the over and -115 odds on the under).
+Oddsmakers list the Rangers as -225 moneyline favorites, while giving the underdog Tigers +180 moneyline odds to win.
+A 9-run over/under has been set for this game.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.